deficollective/defiscan/src/content/template.md

 # Informational

-Any information that you deem worth sharing.
+Any information that you deem worth sharing and is not part of the report.
 That could be on something the protocol does different than others or hard decisions you took when writing your review (eg: whether to include something in the scope or not).
+If there is a reason why the protocol is in the category "others" you can explain in more details why.

 # Protocol Analysis